 Semipermeable membranes have small pores in them.
-While the pores allow small molecules through (1, in the second diagram from the top), they also block larger molecules (2).
+While the pores allow small molecules through (1 in Figure 2), they also block larger molecules (2 in Figure 2).

 If a semipermeable membrane is used to separate a sugar solution from a container of water (3), initially the concentration of water molecules in the solution will be lower than that in the pure water.
 Over time, water molecules will pass through the membrane, diffusing into the container, but as the pores are too small to allow the sugar solution to flow the other way, the level of the sugar solution rises.

-Osmosis can be studied quite easily in plant cells.
+Osmosis can be studied quite easily in plant cells (see Figure 3).
 The cells are surrounded by a stiff outer wall which is lined with cytoplasm.
 Inside the cytoplasm is a space (vacuole) full of liquid (sap).
 The pressure of the sap presses the cytoplasm against the cell wall just like air in a leather football presses the bladder against the case.
 The cytoplasm is selectively semipermeable and lets water and some dissolved salts in.
 If the cell is put into a strong solution, water will pass out of the cell which will then lose its turgor and the cytoplasm will shrink away from the cell wall.
 If the cell is then put into pure water, water will pass into the sap and push the cytoplasm against the wall again.
 If the cell sap is very concentrated it may absorb enough water to burst the cell wall.
 Normally the cell wall is strong enough to overcome the osmotic force.